toyDeploy-22/foodbooking/README.md

 ### Characteristics ###

-- Form with a very strong validation check before confirming the booking (duplicate emails, telephone format, past date, sundays, time, number of guests, dish not listed, special characters on comments, etc.)
+- Form with a very strong validation check before confirming the booking (telephone format, past date, sundays, time, number of guests, dish not listed, special characters on comments, etc.)
 - Select a dish for each guest if the user is not coming alone
 <br />
 <img alt="Form" src="Frontend/src/gifs/Foodbooking_(Form).gif" width="800" height="600" />